2016 Indian banknote demonetisation: Shifting of goalposts

 The government was described as 'shifting the goalposts' with respect to the goals of the demonetisation exercise.
-The initial stated goal was to curb black money, corruption, and terrorism, but as it became apparent that almost all the cash was being exchanged, the goals were expanded to include making India a cashless economy, neutralisation of money held by Maoists, terrorists and human traffickers, among others.
+The initial stated goals included curbing black money, corruption, counterfeit currency and terrorism.
+As it became clear that most of the demonetised currency was returning to the banking system, critics argued that the government's emphasis shifted towards additional objectives, including promoting a less-cash economy and neutralising funds allegedly held for terrorism, Maoist insurgency and other illicit activities.